oforero/datasciencecoursera/CleaningData/UCI HAR Dataset/CodeBook.md

 ## Transformations used

-The transformation is performed in 3 main parts: Subject, Activity and Features
+The transformation is performed in 3 main parts: Subject, Activity and Features.
+This step are repeated for the train and test inputs.

 ### Loading and transforming the Subject IDs